circlingchina/circling/README.md

 make deploy
 ```

-Ansible should deploy the correct image
+Ansible should deploy the correct image:

 ![make deploy](docs/images/make-deploy.png)

-The change should be live in [the production server](https://api.circlingchina.org/api/healthcheck):
+Verify that the changes are live by visiting https://api.circlingchina.org/api/healthcheck in your browser:

 ![live change](docs/images/live-change.png)

-## Typical Usage
+## Day to Day Usage

 The first time setup is a bit lengthy.
-But once you get past setting up, you should be able to deploy with:
+But once you are set up, simply deploy with:

 ```
 make
 ```

-The default make target should bea ble to build, push, and deploy.
+The default make target will build, push, and deploy.

+## Rolling Back

-To rollback, you can specify a specific commit hash as a previous image tag.
+To rollback, specify a specific commit hash with a corresponding image.
 For example

 ```
 make deploy 86d80cb